NormandaleWells/graphics/README.md

 - Should we use mouseClicked or mouseReleased()?
 We currently get no input if the mouse is moved while the button is pressed.
 - Can the fill color be removed by calling setFill(null)?
+- Does Zelle's library require the points defining a Rectangle to be the lower-left and upper-right corners?